MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.SignIns/Get-MgBetaIdentityB2XUserFlowApiConnectorConfiguration.md

 # Get-MgBetaIdentityB2XUserFlowApiConnectorConfiguration

 ## SYNOPSIS
-Configuration for enabling an API connector for use as part of the self-service sign up user flow.
+Configuration for enabling an API connector for use as part of the self-service sign-up user flow.
 You can only obtain the value of this object using Get userFlowApiConnectorConfiguration.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Get-MgIdentityB2XUserFlowApiConnectorConfiguration](/powershell/module/Microsoft.Graph.Identity.SignIns/Get-MgIdentityB2XUserFlowApiConnectorConfiguration?view=graph-powershell-1.0)

 ## SYNTAX